muratkeremozcan/pizza-api/README.md

 ![Create project](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5igpl5cpf4knugljjftm.png)

 Two default environments get created for us.
-We can leave them as is, or  delete one of them for this example.
+We can leave them as is, or delete one of them for our example.

 The critical item to note here is the **SDK key**, since we are not using a client-side ID.
-Note that in contrast to our Node API here, the UI app with React was using the [clientSideID](https://github.com/muratkeremozcan/react-hooks-in-action-with-cypress/blob/main/src/index.js#L8).
-Enterprise projects apply configuration management to these variables.
+In contrast to our Node API here, the UI app with React was using the [clientSideID](https://github.com/muratkeremozcan/react-hooks-in-action-with-cypress/blob/main/src/index.js#L8).
 In the beginning code samples, we will keep the SKD key as a string.
 Later we will use `dotenv` to read them from a local `.env` file, and also we will setup the lambda to include any key that is needed.

 ![Sdk key](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/bylyld4eg4840181fx1o.png)